 Chipped Or Cracked Teeth

-A sharp, searing pain (sometimes described as an “electric shock” ) could indicate a cracked or chipped tooth.
+A sharp, searing pain (sometimes described as an “electric shock” ) could indicate a cracked or chipped tooth pain.
 Cracked teeth are caused by accidents, injuries or from chewing on hard objects such as ice.
 See your dentist for help with tooth injuries.

 A Loose Filling

 A sharp pain when biting down on food can indicate a loose filling, and this can also cause severe toothache.

 When the root of the tooth is infected, it can develop an abscess.
 This can cause a tooth to feel “hot” due to inflammation that agitates the nerve.
 Depending the extent of damage, a root canal may be needed to repair the tooth.
 An untreated infection can become serious if it spreads to the jaw bone or other neighboring tissues.

 Sometimes teeth are sore or sensitive after dental surgery or dental treatment.
 Be sure to speak with your dentist before any procedures so you will know what to expect and what to do if you are experiencing unrelieved pain.

 Bruxism is the medical term for grinding teeth.
 Many adults may grind their teeth when they sleep, causing a dull ache in the jaw and upper teeth.
 Bruxism can wear away tooth enamel, which can lead to cavities or cracked teeth.
 A dentist can create a customized mouthguard to protect teeth while sleeping.

 Need Tooth Pain Relief?